15905 Union Turnpike

 Finally, NYC H and H Queens accepts private health insurance, private pay, sliding fee scale, military insurance, county or local government funds, state welfare or child and family services funds, as well as others.

-Flushing Hospital and Medical Center is 1.9 miles from Fresh Meadows, NY
+Flushing Hospital and Medical Center is 1.9 miles from Fresh Meadows, New York

 Flushing Hospital and Medical Center has long been dedicated to helping its clients recovery after a period of abusing drugs and alcohol.
 It has been doing this within Fresh Meadows, NY. and in the surrounding communities for many years now.
 Flushing Hospital and Medical Center provides services like brief intervention approach, cognitive/behavior therapy, relapse prevention, group therapy, motivational interviewing, couple/family therapy - all of which represent their treatment philosophy.
 Flushing Hospital and Medical Center believes that clients need unique and individualized treatment approaches to achieve lasting recovery.
 This is why it provides several programs, like programs for the hearing impaired, domestic violence, transgender or (LGBT) clients, housing services, social skills development, co-occurring mental and substance abuse disorders - among other services listed in the following sections.